Free template: We tried this simple budget approach for our family (including 1 free ready to use money map template)

 How do you focus on what’s achievable?

-Hopefully it seems less than you thought to reach your dreams but it can still feel daunting if you’re starting from zero.
+Hopefully it seems less than you thought to reach your priorities (e.g. thousands, rather than a few hundred thousand) but it can still feel daunting if you’re starting from zero.
 Breaking it down makes it manageable.
 Start small:

 - Reduce takeaway spending by $30/week.